-Learn star trails photography and photo editing in this step-by-step, easy to understand tutorial for all skill levels.
+Learn star trails photography camera settings and photo editing, in this step-by-step, easy to understand tutorial, for all skill levels.

 Jump to any section on this page by clicking the following steps or scroll down to read the entire tutorial:

 Provided below are the minimum requirements to start taking star trail photos.
 View the brands and equipment I use and recommend on the Night Sky Photography Camera and Lens Recommendations & What’s In My Camera Bag pages.